Testing a multiplayer game presents unique challenges:

 Libraryfolders for every clone, and in certain cases a fix for misbehaving clone is re-creation - a good SSD makes this process quite a bit faster.

-- Creating a fork of any git repository that your project relies upon in production could help avoid bad surprises if the repo gets taken down or introduces an undesirable change.
+- Creating a fork of any git repository that your project relies upon in production can help avoid bad surprises if the repository gets taken down or introduces an undesirable change.
 You should fork ParrelSync before using it in your live project.

-This guide would not have been possible without the hard work and support of Philipp Deschain, Unity.
+This guide wouldn't have been possible without the hard work and support of Philipp Deschain, Unity.